Two versions to choose from: The Original Version and the TYA Version!

 “Haddon Kime's music spans the gamut of contemporary musical style, with shades of Rent, Spring Awakening, Avenue Q, and Cirque du Soleil, but somehow it all works; the duos and trios are especially lovely.
 Excellent numbers include "Through You," "Flying," "Never Give Up," "I Want That," and "Here I Am." –Jeanie K. Smith, Theatre Critic, Talkin’ Broadway

-The required materials for The Snow Queen TYA include:
+The Authorized Materials/Rehearsal Package for The Snow Queen (TYA) includes: